 An individual must be at least [ ] years old to become a member of the trust.

 [Further provisions as to the circumstances in which an individual may not become or continue as a member of the trust are set out in Annex 9 – Further Provisions.]

-(Note 32)
+Annual Members’ Meeting

+The Trust shall hold an annual meeting of its members (‘Annual Members’ Meeting’).
+The Annual Members’ Meeting shall be open to members of the public.

+[Further provisions about the Annual Members’ Meeting are set out in Annex 10 – Annual Members’ Meeting].

-Board of Governors – composition (Notes 13 to 18)
+Council of Governors – composition

-The trust is to have a Board of Governors, which shall comprise both elected and appointed governors.
+The trust is to have a Council of Governors, which shall comprise both elected and appointed governors.

-The composition of the Board of Governors is specified in Annex 4.
+The composition of the Council of Governors is specified in Annex 4.

-The members of the Board of Governors, other than the appointed members, shall be chosen by election by their constituency or, where there are classes within a constituency, by their class within that constituency.
+The members of the Council of Governors, other than the appointed members, shall be chosen by election by their constituency or, where there are classes within a constituency, by their class within that constituency.
 The number of governors to be elected by each constituency, or, where appropriate, by each class of each constituency, is specified in Annex 4.
-(Note 19)

-Board of Governors – election of governors
+Council of Governors – election of governors

-Elections for elected members of the Board of Governors shall be conducted in accordance with the Model Election Rules.
+Elections for elected members of the Council of Governors shall be conducted in accordance with the Model Election Rules.

 The Model Election Rules as published from time to time by the Department of Health form part of this constitution.
 The Model Election Rules current at the date of the trust’s Authorisation are attached at Annex 5.